AryanCoding77/muscle-ai-payment/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to use the application.

-## Deployment

-For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## How to Use

-1. Sign in with your account
-2. Click the upload area or drag and drop a body photo
+1. Click the upload area or drag and drop a body photo
-3. Review the image preview
+2. Review the image preview
-4. Click "Analyze Muscles"
+3. Click "Analyze Muscles"
-5. View the AI's analysis of weak or underdeveloped muscles, including:
+4. View the AI's analysis of weak or underdeveloped muscles, including:
    - Specific muscle groups that need work
    - Development rating on a scale of 1-10
    - Recommended exercises for improvement